-A can of black beans (or any canned beans for that matter) can be served as a soup, or with steamed rice, hard boiled egg and maybe even a couple slices of avocado or some chopped cilantro—if you’re feeling fancy.
+A can of black beans (or any canned beans for that matter) can be served as a soup, or with steamed rice for a healthy vegan meal.

-How to make a can of beans taste better
+how to make canned black beans taste better

 The biggest secret when doctoring up a can of beans is to use the bean broth in the can.